imiled/TechnicalAnalysisLearningwithResnet/README.md

 Please note that:
 1. I use cv2 and matplot lib to create the image in 255 x 255 x 1 for grayscale
-2. I optimsed the creation of the dataset using drive memory and not ram ( that would take all ram available and crash the system).
+2. I optimised the creation of the dataset using drive memory and not ram ( that would take all ram available and crash the system).

 You can use the commands from *organisedataset.sh* to arrange the full images created in 2 dataset (training and testing) and for each class I randomly put the same number of images.
 Depending on the total number of images (min of class created) .
 For testing I have chosen 40 images per block so 200 images in total.